Myalgic encephalomyelitis

 There is currently no effective method for predicting how the illness will progress or whether it will improve or resolve for any individual patient.

-Death in people with ME/CFS is usually caused by another co-existing illness, in which cancer and cardiovascular abnormalities are the most common causes.
+Death in people with ME/CFS is usually caused by an unrelated illness, cancer and cardiovascular abnormalities are the most common causes.

 Further reading and references